 'Four-leaf clover' (behind/rollover 'The catch').
 Images of selected marble and sandstone slabs built into the exterior walls of the Middle Byzantine church Panagia Gorgoepikoos in the centre of Athens, Greece.
 Mixed photo/graphics technique.
-From the book project 'Panagia Gorgoepikoos' by Åsa Lie & Jadran Sturm.
+From the project 'Panagia Gorgoepikoos' by Åsa Lie & Jadran Sturm.
 1991-93, Athens, Greece.
 With the support of Konstnärsnämnden/The Swedish Art Council (3 months in residence grant), a grant from the Swedish embassy in Athens and the Natsios family.

 A short historical summary